projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 There are two approaches to building an IP fabric for a scale-out infrastructure.
 However, all of them, to date, have assumed that the edge router in the infrastructure is the top of rack (TOR) switch.
 In the {{site.prodname}} model, that function is pushed to the compute server itself.

 Furthermore, in most current virtualized environments, the actual endpoint is not addressed by the fabric.
-If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the {% include open-new-window.html text='Weave' url='http://www.weave.works/' %} project network model, or the router in standard {% include open-new-window.html text='docker' url='http://www.docker.io/' %} networking.
+If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the {% include open-new-window.html text='Weave' url='http://www.weave.works/' %} project network model, or the router in standard {% include open-new-window.html text='Docker' url='http://www.docker.io/' %} networking.

 The two approaches are: